 - Recognition and diagnosis of a concussion.
-Any student-athletes who are experiencing symptoms of a concussion must be removed from practice and referred to a team physician or athletic trainer for diagnosis.
+Any student-athlete who is experiencing symptoms of a concussion must be removed from practice and referred to a team physician or athletic trainer for diagnosis.
 A trained health care provider should conduct a thorough clinical examination to detect any signs or symptoms of a concussion, including discrepancies with balance and cognitive abilities.
 An athlete who is diagnosed with a concussion must be withheld from sports activities for at least the remainder of the day.

 - Post-concussion management.
 Initial management of a concussion is physical and cognitive rest for the injured athlete.
 The health care provider should consider the individual’s clinical assessment, as well as modifying factors, specific needs, and concussion history.
 The physician should also conduct a clinical evaluation at the initial time of the incident, assess the student-athlete’s head and cervical spine, facilitate transportation to a local hospital if necessary, and provide follow-up home care instructions.